 - Go over all items after launch

 b.
-Comb over your plan/timeline for forgotten items.
+Comb over your plan and timeline for forgotten items

-Go over every inch of your plan/timeline and look for any item you forgot about.
-Sometimes, when the heat is really on during a project and you are just trying to get to the finish line you can accidentally skip things.
+Go over every inch of your plan and timeline and look for any item you forgot about.
+Sometimes, when the heat is really on during a project and you are just trying to get to the finish line, you can accidentally skip things.
 Mistakes happen, even for the most organized PM.

 - Gather timeline and plan documents

 - Discuss items with your team

 c.
 Address any forgotten items with your client

 You’ve combed over the timeline, the task lists, and the plans and found a few things that were missed.
 At this point, transparency is absolutely key.
 Be honest with your team and your client about what was missed.
 And remember not to panic—if it were critical it likely would have come up in QA or UAT.